9-year-old’s finger amputated after fall in Missouri classroom - NewsBreak

 Talisa Pierce, a pediatric nurse herself, said she couldn’t believe what she was seeing.

 “I see injuries every day at work, and I can tolerate them.
-But to see my child, I couldn’t tolerate it,” she said.Trending: Murder suspect yells at judge over dying man’s final text message
+But to see my child, I couldn’t tolerate it,” she said.In-N-Out security guard detains Las Vegas murder suspect, video shows

 She said DJ will need to see an orthopedic surgeon Friday and will hear whether or not his entire hand will need to be amputated.
 The mom said she texted the school nurse to see if they found DJ’s finger because they were trying to save it for surgery.
 She said the nurse sent a picture of a portion of his finger still attached to the metal cart, but it couldn’t be saved for surgery.